-Air fryer maple donuts are everything you look for in a cozy fall pastry: they’re sweet, rich, spongy, warming, and super easy to make.
+Maple donuts are everything you look for in a cozy fall pastry: they’re sweet, rich, spongy, warming, and super easy to make.
 Perfect for crisp September mornings or overcast October evenings, these homemade maple-glazed spice donuts are sure to be a crowd pleaser!

 No matter how you choose to serve these sweet, syrupy, and warming donuts I know they’ll be a big hit!

-- Healthier than regular deep-fried donuts
+- Healthier than regular deep-fried donuts because they are made in an air fryer

 - Made with ingredients you likely already have in your kitchen